spring-rs/spring-rs/README.md

     </p>
 </div>

-<b>spring-rs</b> is a microservice framework written in Rust, similar to SpringBoot in java. <b>spring-rs</b> provides an easily extensible plug-in system for integrating excellent projects in the Rust community, such as axum, sqlx, sea-orm, etc.
+<b>spring-rs</b> is a microservice framework written in Rust, similar to SpringBoot in the Java ecosystem, which adopts the concept of convention over configuration. <b>spring-rs</b> provides an easily extensible plug-in system for integrating excellent projects in the Rust community, such as axum, sqlx, sea-orm, etc.

 Compared with SpringBoot in java, spring-rs has higher performance and lower memory usage, allowing you to completely get rid of the bloated JVM and travel light.